PASSIONLab/OpenEquivariance/docs/tests_and_benchmarks.rst

     python tests/benchmark.py -o outputs/uvw uvw -b 25000 --plot
     python tests/benchmark.py -o outputs/roofline roofline --plot
     python tests/benchmark.py -o outputs/conv conv --data data/molecular_structures --limited-memory

+For GPUs besides the NVIDIA A100, the roofline slope / peak will be incorrect.
+The plots for the convolution fusion experiments also require a GPU with a minimum of 40GB of memory.

 List of GPUs Tested
 --------------------------------